alexfernandez/alexfernandez.github.io/index.md

 **Note to recruiters:**
 I am looking for a job right now.

-## And Now for Something Not Quite Alike
+## And Now for Something Completely Different

 Please browse my [other projects](https://github.com/alexfernandez/).